Guildford in Bloom

 Winners of the 2016 competition

-This year 160 entrants took part in 10 categories, from small container gardens to allotments, neighbourhood projects to innovation in horticulture and wildlife gardens to pubs in bloom.
+In 2016, 160 entrants took part in 10 categories, from small container gardens to allotments, neighbourhood projects to innovation in horticulture and wildlife gardens to pubs in bloom.

 The awards ceremony took place at Burchatt's Farm Barn at Stoke Park with over 250 attendees, including local school children.
 The night was a great celebration of gardening in Guildford.